A black and white logo for synergy four services

 When to Call Professionals

 When the mould covers a large area, leave the task to the remediation specialists.
-They'll also help address any underlying issues, like plumbing leaks, and ensure good ventilation to reduce the risk of mould returning.
+Mould restoration companies in Canberra have the expertise to safely remove mould, address underlying issues like plumbing leaks, and improve ventilation to reduce the risk of mould returning.

 A person is pointing at a window sill with mold on it.